hnky/AzureOpenAIService-Workshop/docs/00-Introduction.md

 # Welcome

-This session is a 60-minute workshop of interaction with the OpenAI models ChatGPT (gpt-3.5-turbo).
+This session is a 60-minute workshop of interaction with the OpenAI model ChatGPT (gpt-3.5-turbo).

 The goal of this 60-minute workhsop is to:
   * Understand the implementation and capabilities of ChatGPT